albertoruiz/easyVision/README.md

         $ sudo apt-get install libzbar-dev

-    3ds:

-        $ sudo apt-get install libglew1.5-dev lib3ds-dev

 7. Install the Haskell packages:

         $ cd easyVision/packages
         $ make

-    The basic system will be correctly installed if "ev-apps-0.1.0" is shown by
+    The basic system will be correctly installed if "hVision-0.3.0" is shown by

         $ ghc-pkg list

-    You can also install the optional packages:

-        $ make optional

-    (Dont' worry if you get any error here)

 8. Run the demos: